-Student Affairs staff members are ready to assist you, whether they are on campus or working remotely.
+Student Affairs staff members are ready to assist you.
 Please call 724-938-4439 or email firstname.lastname@example.org.

 If you have a fever, cough or other symptoms, please contact the Student Health Center at 724-938-4232.
 The Health Center they will schedule an appointment (following social distancing guidelines) or provide tele-medicine services.